What do I need to bring along to enrol my child?

 You are welcome to make an appointment to see your child’s teacher to discuss any concerns or worries you may have.
 Depending on the issue you can also contact the school office and they will be able to advise you on your next steps.

-How does this school deal with suspected bullying?
+How does the school deal with suspected bullying?

 We take all incidents seriously and we can only follow up if we know about it.
 Please encourage your child to talk to their teacher if something happens.
 Parents are also welcome to contact their child’s teacher to discuss any incidents.
 Not all cases are bullying as this is targeted repeated behaviour.
 However all reported incidences of children feeling unsafe are recorded and investigated.